Smoky (war dog)

 Smoky (c.
-1943 – 21 February 1957), a Yorkshire Terrier, was a famous war dog who served in World War II.
+1943 – 21 February 1957), a Yorkshire Terrier, was a famous war dog, who served with the Allied Forces in World War II.
 She weighed only 4 lb and stood 7 in tall.
 Smoky is credited with beginning a renewal of interest in the once-obscure Yorkshire Terrier breed.

 Biography

 Discovery and purchase

 In February 1944, Smoky was found by an American soldier in an abandoned foxhole in the New Guinea jungle.
 She was already a young adult Yorkie (fully grown).
 The soldiers initially thought the small dog belonged to the Japanese, but after taking her to a nearby prisoner-of-war camp they realized she did not understand commands in Japanese or English.
 Another GI then sold Smoky to Corporal William A. Wynne of Cleveland, Ohio, for two Australian pounds (equal to $6.44 at that time)—the price paid to the seller so he could return to his poker game.

 WWII

-For the next two years, Smoky back-packed through the rest of the war and accompanied Wynne on combat flights in the Pacific.
+For the next year, Smoky back-packed through the rest of the war and accompanied Wynne on combat flights in the Pacific.
 She faced adverse circumstances, living in the New Guinea jungle and Rock Islands, suffering the primitive conditions of tents in equatorial heat and humidity.
 Throughout her service, Smoky slept in Wynne's tent on a blanket made from a green felt card table cover; she shared Wynne's C-rations and an occasional can of Spam.
 Unlike the "official" war dogs of World War II, Smoky had access to neither veterinary medicine nor a balanced diet formulated especially for dogs.
 Despite this, Smoky was never ill.
 She even ran on coral for four months without developing any of the paw ailments that plagued some war dogs.